Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 View from our Platform

 We met our guide, Rose, dockside for this 3 ½ hour excursion.
 Our boat was a large and comfortable catamaran.
 Leaving Raiatea behind, we steadily cruised through beautiful waters to the nearby island of Taha’a.
 Once ashore we walked a short distance to Vallee de la Vanille.
-This is one of the plantations which provide much of French Polynesia’s world famous vanilla products.
+This is one of the plantations which provide much of French Polynesia’s world-famous vanilla products.
 Workers at the plantation described and showed us how vanilla is cultivated and prepared in French Polynesia.
 We were amazed to learn it takes up to three years from when they are planted to begin harvesting beans from the vines.

 After our vanilla visit, we re-boarded the boat for a quick trip to a nearby motu for another beach picnic.
 Once ashore we quickly noticed that all of the beach chairs under shade were already taken.
 Then I saw a small set of stairs built into a large tree leading up to a small platform with three lounge chairs.
 Throwing caution aside we claimed the platform as ours.
 We had a fun time relaxing in the shade high atop everyone else.
 We also snorkeled here and enjoyed yet another lunch on the beach.